 Colleen is a member of the Canadian Institute of Corporate Directors and holds the ICD.D designation.
 She enjoys hiking and skiing all over the world and is delighted to be able to live in the Rocky Mountains and have such wonderful country to be explored so close to home.

-Elizabeth obtained a Master of Environmental Management degree from the Yale School of Forestry & Environmental Studies.
-She currently serves on the board of the Yellowstone to Yukon Conservation Initiative, the NextGen board of the Gallatin Valley Land Trust, and is a mentor to a sixth-grade student through Thrive’s Child Advancement Project (CAP) program.
-Elizabeth lives in Bozeman, MT with her husband Chema.
+She currently serves on the board of the Shield-Ayres Foundation, the Yellowstone to Yukon Conservation Initiative, the NextGen board of the Gallatin Valley Land Trust, and is a mentor to an eighth-grade student through Thrive’s Child Advancement Project (CAP) program.
+Elizabeth lives in Bozeman, Montana with her husband Chema and flat-coated retriever Dory.

 Merrill Chester Gregg is the Conservation Finance and Legacy Giving Director at Texas Parks and Wildlife Foundation based in Dallas.
 The foundation raises private funding for critical habitat restoration, support for native species and strategic land acquisition.